 The firm has a diverse public law practice, which includes acting for and against provincial and federal administrative tribunals and ministries in judicial review proceedings, administrative appeals, marketing board proceedings, constitutional challenges and permit hearings.
 It also includes acting for regulated professions and licensed professionals in disciplinary and other matters.

 Lawyers from the firm are regularly involved in constitutional litigation, both in terms of the Canadian Charter of Rights and Freedoms and the federal division of powers.
-Recently, John, Brent and Claire appeared as amicus curiae in the Reference re Senate Reform, the leading decision concerning the constitutional amendment process.
+Recently, Brent and Claire appeared as amicus curiae in the Reference re Senate Reform, the leading decision concerning the constitutional amendment process.

 Some of the cases our counsel have been involved in include: